-Many people looking for things to do when they visit Loch Ness only stick to the north roads of the loch.
+Many people looking for things to do when they visit Loch Ness only stick to the northern side of the loch.
 This is a huge mistake!
-You absolutely must visit the beautiful, historic South Roads too.
+You absolutely must visit the beautiful, historic south side too.
 It’s an amazing trip along the southern banks of the loch.
 The history of the area is second to none, ingrained in the people and places around the shore.
 You just have to know where to look to hear the real stories that will inspire and stay with you.
 So whether you are visiting on day trips from Edinburgh to Loch Ness, or coming from further afield, there’s plenty to keep you busy.

 A view along Loch Ness